Skip to main content

 Step 8: Train the team (short and role-based)

 Most issues are human: oversharing, mishandling exports, weak passwords, risky screenshots.
+Custom Training programs are available for practical knowledge.

 Step 9: Create a simple cadence